Have You Ever Wondered: Why the Different Bibles?

 During the Protestant Reformation (1500’s), Martin Luther translated the Bible into the vernacular, or the common language of the people (which was, in his case, German).
 When Luther offered his translation, he used the Palestinian Canon.
 Why?
 Scholars suggest a few different theories:

-- The prevailing thought at the time was that this canon–with less books than the Septuagint–was older and therefor more authentic.
+- The prevailing thought at the time was that this canon–with less books than the Septuagint–was older and therefore more authentic.
 While the books in the Palestinian canon are older (nothing past 500 BC), technically the Septuagint itself is older.

 - The Jewish Tanakh does not use these additional books, so neither did Luther’s translation.